Labor Shortage: 4 Technologies Warehouses and DCs Can Use to Address the Tightening Labor Pool

 But which automation technologies would be the most beneficial for a warehouse, DC, or order fulfillment operation experiencing a labor shortage?
-The answer to that question will depend on the specifics of the operation, but some tech that can help you reduce your labor requirements include:
+The answer to that question will depend on the specifics of your operation, but some technologies that can help you reduce your labor requirements include:

-Automated guided vehicles (AGVs) and automated guided carts (AGCs) are driverless machines that can be deployed in a warehouse or distribution center in order to move product, inventory, and material from location to location within a facility without the need for human intervention.
-They move independently of an operator by following markers or wires on the floor.
+Automated guided vehicles (AGVs) and automated guided carts (AGCs) are driverless vehicles that can be deployed in a warehouse or distribution center in order to move product, inventory, and material from location to location within a facility without the need for human intervention.
+They move independently of an operator by following markers, tape, or wires on the floor.
 This is why they are called “guided” vehicles: They are guided by their marked routes.
 They may also use a combination of different sensors (for example, LiDAR and visual cameras) to avoid obstacles in their path.

 Manually transporting materials and product from Point A to Point B within a facility can be a time-consuming process that has the potential of disrupting the flow of production if it isn’t properly timed to sync with demand.
 It is also relatively low-skill work, typically done with a forklift.

-By partnering AGVs and AGCs with your warehouse execution software, you can kill two birds with one stone: Ensuring that product/materials are automatically transported wherever they are needed so that production is continuous, while simultaneously freeing up your employees to do more valuable work, which will, in effect, lessen your dependence on the labor pool.
+By partnering AGVs, AGCs, and AMRs with your warehouse execution software, you can kill two birds with one stone: Ensuring that product/materials are automatically transported wherever they are needed so that production and order fulfillment is continuous, while simultaneously freeing up your employees to do more valuable work, which will, in effect, lessen your dependence on the labor pool.